JefGrailet/SAGE/README.md

 ### About the code

 Since it is built on top of `WISE`, which initially needed to be compatible with old environments (e.g. 32-bit machines from the [PlanetLab testbed](https://planet-lab.eu/) running with Fedora 8), `SAGE` is currently written in an _old-fashioned_ C++.
-In other words, it doesn't take advantage of the features of the language brought by C++11 and onwards.
+In other words, it does not take advantage of the features of the language brought by C++11 and onwards.
 This said, after several campaigns run from the PlanetLab testbed towards all kinds of target networks without getting a suspicious crash, it is safe to assume `SAGE` is unlikely to mismanage memory.
 On top of that, it has been extensively tested with `valgrind` on a local network.

 ### Future updates